Melocactus matanzanus

-Melocactus matanzanus, common name dwarf Turk's-cap cactus or Turk's-cap cactus, is a cactus in the genus Melocactus of the family Cactaceae.
-The epithet matanzanus is derived from the Cuban province of Matanzas.
+Melocactus matanzanus, common name dwarf Turk's-cap cactus or Turk's-cap cactus, is a cactus in the family Cactaceae.
+The specific epithet matanzanus is derived from the Cuban province of Matanzas.

 Description

 Melocactus matanzanus is a perennial fleshy globose plant.
 It can reach a height of 70-90 mm and a diameter of 80-90 mm.
 On the bright green body there are 8–9 (or more) ribs.
 The thorns are brownish-gray or white.
 The central spine is up to 2 in long, while the 7 to 8 radial spines are 1+1/4 to 2 in long.

 When the plant has reached a certain age it shows at the growing tip a cephalium (hence the common name of "Turk's Cap"), a globose structure covered with reddish-brown bristles.
 This structure, where the flower buds will form, reaches a height of up to 90 mm and a diameter of 50-60 mm.
 The flowers are carmine, about 2 in long.